Was late spring 2018

 A show about Patsy Cline, one of her favorites

-Sitting across from a mother, father, and what appeared to be a clearly gay tweenage boy
+Sitting across from a mother, father, and a clearly gay tweenage boy

 All wearing Disney attire